 Did you know that 60% of small companies close their doors within 6 months of being hacked?
 This is proof that getting hacked is not good for any company.
-There are a few steps you can take as a business to protect customer data from any attacks and intrusions.
+However, there are a few steps you can take as a business to protect customer data from any attacks and intrusions.
 We’ve consulted our friends at Myhomeworkdone.com when preparing this article – their business implies strong confidentiality and customer data protection, so they have experienced the importance of cybersecurity firsthand.

 Keep reading to learn some of the best ways to protect client data.